How Much Do Entrepreneurs Make?

 This means you need to know your company’s profit and loss statements inside and out before making this decision.

 Draws are not subject to withholding for Medicare, Social Security, or income tax at the time they’re paid out—but remember that you’ll still have to report that income and pay equivalent taxes on it at the end of the year.
-If you do take draws, keep pristine records and consistently set aside money for taxes so you’re not taken unawares come Tax Day.
-Your accounting program can also automate this process for you.
+If you do take draws, keep pristine records and consistently set aside money for taxes so you’re not caught surprised on Tax Day.
+Your small business accounting software can also automate this process for you.

 Sole proprietors, partners, and owners of LLCs aren’t subject to the same rules as corporations.
 What’s left over after deducting expenses on Form 1040 Schedule C (for sole proprietorships) or Form 1065 (for partnerships) is profit and viewed by the IRS as the owner’s personal income.

 Essentially, these business owners are self-employed: as such, they can pay themselves however they want, draw or salary.
-S Corporation owners can also take a draw on top of their salary.
+S-corp owners can also take a draw on top of their salary.

-Although sole proprietors or partners aren’t required to receive a salary (with the associated withholdings), it’s a good idea to do so anyway.
+Although sole proprietors or partners aren’t required to receive an entrepreneur salary (with the associated withholdings), it’s a good idea to do so anyway.

 For one thing, paying yourself a salary indicates commitment in the eyes of your employees and investors.